-Stucco, on the other hand, is naturally porous.
+The traditional stucco system, on the other hand, is naturally porous.
 This allows some moisture to move both in and out of the wall.
 Essentially, it allows the stone to breathe.
 The pores can prove helpful in some climates, as fluctuation can prevent cracking.

 Performing The Knock Test

 It can prove difficult to instantly identify one from the other by just looking at it.
-One of the best ways to test out the material is to perform what is known as the “Knock” test.
-Go outside and knock on the material.
+One of the best ways to test out the material is to perform what is known as the “Knock test.”Go outside and knock on the material.
 If it has a hollow sound, it likely is EIFS.
-This is because the sound travels through the Styrofoam base, hits the wall behind it and then reverberates back.
+This is because the sound travels through the Styrofoam base, hits the wall behind it, and then reverberates back.

 Feel the area under the stucco/EIFS.
-If you can feel cladding that comes out from the foundation close to an inch (or more) you probably have EIFS.
-When installing EIFS, the base board uses an extension system that is not always completely covered.
-With stucco, you do not have this.
+If you can feel cladding that comes out from the foundation close to an inch (or more) you probably have EIFS insulation on your wall.
+When installing an EIFS system, the baseboard uses an extension system that is not always completely covered.
+With stucco insulation, you do not have this.